Combat the daily grind in the office by combining your interest in the armed forces with teaching, management and human resources

 Look for job vacancies at:

-All three armed forces recruit graduates as officers and provide initial officer training followed by specialist professional or technical training.
+All three armed forces recruit graduates as officers and provide initial officer training (IOT) followed by specialist professional or technical training.

 Army officers begin with a commissioning course at the Royal Military Academy, Sandhurst, which lasts 44 weeks.